AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 - `Luck` and `risk` are siblings.
 They are both the reality that every outcome in life is guided by forces other than individual effort.

-- when judging success—both your own and others’: "Nothing is as good or as bad as it seems."
+- when judging success—both your own and others: "Nothing is as good or as bad as it seems."

 - Gates is not shy about what this meant.
 "If there had been no Lakeside, there would have been no Microsoft," he told the school’s graduating class in 2005.